Western Pennsylvania Conservancy: Fallingwater

 The Frank Lloyd Wright-designed Fallingwater house, perched over the Bear Run waterfall at Mill Run, Pennsylvania, is an internationally renowned architectural landmark.
-Fallingwater was entrusted to the Conservancy by Edgar Kaufmann jr. [sic] in Oct., 1963.
-Included with this gift was the 1,543 acres of surrounding land known as Bear Run Nature Reserve, now expanded to more than 5,000 acres.
+Fallingwater was entrusted to the Conservancy by Edgar Kaufmann Jr. in October 1963.
+Included with this gift was more than 460 acres of surrounding land known as Bear Run Nature Reserve, now expanded to more than 5,100 acres.
 The Kaufmann family became acquainted with the Conservancy when they were involved with the early acquisition of Ferncliff Peninsula, later to become the cornerstone of Ohiopyle State Park.

-The donation was received under a deed of trust that requires the Conservancy to preserve and maintain the buildings.
-In 2013, more than 160,000 people visited the house and grounds of Fallingwater, and Fallingwater’s total visitation has surpassed five million guests since it opened to the public in 1964.
+Received under a deed of trust, the donation requires the Conservancy to preserve and maintain the buildings.
+In 2013, more than 160,000 people visited the house and grounds of Fallingwater, and Fallingwater’s total visitation has surpassed six million guests since it opened to the public in 1964.

+On July 10, 2019, the United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Committee inscribed Fallingwater and seven other Frank Lloyd Wright-designed sites to the UNESCO World Heritage List at a meeting in Baku, Azerbaijan.

+The inscription, The 20th-Century Architecture of Frank Lloyd Wright, to the UNESCO World Heritage List represents the first modern architecture designations in the United States.

-Guided tours are offered daily, except Wednesdays.
+Guided tours are offered daily from March through November, except Wednesdays, and weekends during December.